-Divorce can be an overwhelming process, especially if a parent doesn’t understand the reasoning and methodology behind the court’s decisions.
-One decision that many people must deal with is the courts’ decision on the custody arrangement.
+Divorce can be an overwhelming process, especially if a parent does not understand the reasoning and methodology behind the court’s decisions.
+One decision that many parents must deal with for years to come is the courts’ decision on a child’s timesharing or custody arrangement.

 When the amount of time you spend with your child is at issue, it often helps to understand the rules that the court must abide by when constructing a time-sharing schedule.
 In Florida, courts adhere to Florida Statute 61.13, which may be a little overwhelming to read at first glance.
 This is why the professionals who focus on family law with The Orlando Law Group are here to help.